About the Collection

 Today a reassessment has been taking place among art historians and scholars.
 Many now consider some illustrators, like Norman Rockwell, Howard Pyle, Maxfield Parrish and N. C. Wyeth, as fine artists as well as illustrators.
 If you look at many of the works in this collection, I think you will see that such distinctions are arbitrary.

 Any collection is an intellectual exercise in organizing tangible items into a set.
 It is a manifestation of the collector's vision of the field.
 Of course, as in life, there are many visions and no one vision is necessarily better than another.
 This collection is a vision of the fantastic.
-It is one of great illustrators, as well as illustrations that had a great influence on imaginative literature.
+It is one of great illustrators, as well as illustrators that had a great influence on imaginative literature.
 We hope that you will, as much as we have, learn not only about a whole new field but also a lot about yourself.

 -Stephen Korshak